Blackbuck: Characteristics

 Blackbuck bear a close resemblance to gazelles, and are distinguished mainly by the fact that while gazelles are brown in the dorsal parts, blackbuck develop a dark brown or black colour in these parts.

 Distribution and habitat

-The blackbuck is native to the Indian subcontinent, but locally extinct in Pakistan and Bangladesh.
+The blackbuck is native to the Indian subcontinent and inhabits grassy plains and thinly forested areas where perennial water sources are available for its daily need to drink.
+Herds travel long distances to obtain water.